 MEDEX 560: Principles of Patient Management I – 3 credits

 This course teaches a systematic approach to patient management applicable to a primary care setting.
 The course is devoted to drug therapy and its administration.
-The organ-system approach generally matches the topic sequence in Adult Medicine I.
+The topic sequence of the Patient Management course aligns with conditions taught in Adult Medicine I.

 MEDEX 568: Emergency Medicine I – 2 credits

 This course provides an approach to the diagnosis and management of common emergency conditions for primary care physician assistants.
-Topics include initial trauma assessment; multiple trauma to include head, spinal and abdominal trauma, eye-ear-nose-throat and dental emergencies, toxicology, orthopedic emergencies, psychiatric, cardiac, pulmonary, GU/gyn emergencies and shock.
+Topics include initial trauma assessment; multiple trauma to include head, spinal and abdominal trauma, shock, eye-ear-nose-throat and dental emergencies, orthopedic emergencies, toxicology, and psychiatric emergencies.

 MEDEX 571: Professional Role Development II – 1 credit